MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 **Getting you started with Add-on Apps**
 - STEP 1: Create and set up your accounts
-- STEP 2: List your app on AppSource

 **Developing and publishing your Add-on App to AppSource**
-- STEP 3: Develop your app
+- STEP 2: Develop your app
-- STEP 4: Initiate the validation and publication process
+- STEP 3: Initiate the validation and publication process

 > [!IMPORTANT]
 > Please review all of the steps and follow the [Marketing Validation Checklist](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/readiness/readiness-checklist-marketing) and [Technical Validation Checklist](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-checklist-submission).